Expert Reviews – Amboseli NP

 Guaranteed wildlife-viewing at the foot of Kilimanjaro

-Amboseli can be very crowded with game-viewing vehicles and may not appeal to those looking for a secluded safari, but it has an instant likability and there are plenty of good reasons for its popularity.
-For a start, it’s a straightforward drive from Nairobi thanks to the newish C102 road, and there’s a great choice of accommodation both within the park and just outside Kimana Gate in the southeast.
+Amboseli has instant likeability and although it can be crowded with game-viewing vehicles, there are plenty of good reasons for its popularity.
+For a start, it’s a straightforward drive from Nairobi via the newish C102 road – the horribly rutted Namanga road can be avoided altogether now.
+Once there, it’s easily navigable and there’s a great choice of accommodation from Kenya Wildlife Service campsites to 5-star safari lodges.
 More importantly, animals are everywhere and well-used to vehicles, and there’s a variety of landscapes from sandy dust bowls with endless horizons to glistening lakes and swamps fringed with lush foliage.
-Highlights for me are watching the (many) elephant and buffalo half-submerged in the cooling water among the reed beds of the marshes, thousands of tail-flicking herbivores scattered across the open plains around Ol Tukai, and views of the brilliantly emerald-green Enkongo Narok swamps from the top of Observation Hill.
-Predators are known to be in low numbers (it’s a small and compact park) but they are there.
-I’ve seen a lioness escort her young to drink at a waterhole and a family of cheetah emerge from the woods to eye up the abundant prey on the savannah.
-While animal action is almost guaranteed, the sight of Kilimanjaro is not; except for occasional glimpses at sunrise and sunset, the formidable mountain is disappointingly often shrouded in a thick shawl of cloud.
+Highlights for me are watching the (many) elephant and buffalo half-submerged in the reed beds of the marshes, thousands of tail-flicking herbivores scattered across the open plains around Ol Tukai, and views of the emerald-green Enkongo Narok swamps from the top of Observation Hill.
+Predator numbers are low but they are there so look hard – I’ve seen a lioness escort her young from a thicket to drink in a stream and a family of cheetah emerge from woods to eye up prey on the savannah.
+While animal action is guaranteed, the sight of Kilimanjaro is not – except for occasional glimpses at sunrise and sunset, the formidable mountain is usually shrouded in a thick shawl of cloud.